One Hopeful Place

 In October 2020, Community Solutions reached out to Bridgeway Center, Inc. (BCI) to form a partnership for the management and programming at One Hopeful Place (OHP).
 Since 1966, BCI has been Okaloosa’s Community Behavioral Health Center.
 BCI already provided primary care, mental health, psychiatric medicine, and substance use services to the residents at OHP.
 It was a natural progression for BCI to work with Community Solutions to bring OHP to the next level of service with the opening of Phase II.

 Community Solutions is the lead group—One Hopeful Place is the Village being created.
-We look forward to having you, the reader of this tutorial, join our efforts to make One Hopeful Place the front door into permanent housing, and working with us to end the cycle of homelessness for those experiencing housing loss in Okaloosa County.
+We look forward to having you join our efforts to make One Hopeful Place the front door into permanent housing and work with us to end the cycle of homelessness for those experiencing housing loss in Okaloosa County.

 Donate Today or